Pubs and Food Nearby:

 This would hardly win awards for the most exciting ascent, being steady and grassy, but is the route you’d ascend by if you were traversing the entire Moelwynion range.
 It also gives you an off path option, with wild camping options within a quick stroll of the main road.
 The views back towards Snowdon are the highlight of this route, making it the best descent option in fine weather.

-This is a longer route, and takes in the outlying peak of Carnedd y Cribau in descent.
+This is a longer route and it should go without saying that this one’s a full route at just shy of 20km!
+As a bonus, it takes in the outlying peak of Carnedd y Cribau in descent.
 It’s a variation on the Daear Ddu ascent, and while this route was completed whilst camping and so avoided the scramble, including Daear Ddu makes this one the best Moel Siabod routes.
 Carnedd y Cribau is a minor peak, but boasts one of the best (if not the best) view of the Snowdon Horseshoe.
 There’s some bog to traverse, but that’s part of the fun!
+You could also ascend via Bwlch y Rhediad for a more natural circuit.